Ribbit and Rip It: Writing

 "Ribbit and Rip It" reveals that the Sokovia Accords, a set of laws introduced in the film Captain America: Civil War (2016) that required superhumans to register and be controlled by the government, had been repealed.
 The writers had inquired if they could mention the Accords and were told by Marvel Studios leadership that they could state they had been repealed.
 The end of the episode sees Walters unleash her rage upon seeing the Intelligencia's captured footage of her private life broadcast for the entire audience at her Female Lawyer of the Year gala.
 Actress Tatiana Maslany believed this moment was "massively justified" for Walters adding that it makes her look like a monster "because of the outward perception of that anger and how it looks from the outside".
-This outburst also follows through on advice Walters receives from her cousin Bruce Banner in the first episode about how if she was not careful with her Hulk abilities, the public would only see her as a monster; the writers worked to hint at this eventual outburst throughout the series.
+This outburst also follows through on advice Walters receives from her cousin Bruce Banner / Hulk in the first episode about how if she was not careful with her Hulk abilities, the public would only see her as a monster; the writers worked to hint at this eventual outburst throughout the series.